Personal care drive benefiting local domestic violence shelters

 RENSSELAER, N.Y.
-(NEWS10) — A domestic violence support organization is holding an inaugural “personal care drive” on Monday.
+(NEWS10) — A domestic violence support organization held an inaugural “personal care drive” on Monday.
 They’re on the hunt for full-sized personal care products to donate to local domestic violence survivor shelters.

 Event organizers 2 Hearts One Soul says that domestic violence shelters are running low on things like shampoo, soap, toothpaste, and feminine products.
 Their mission is raising awareness about local nonprofits that support domestic violence victims, such as Equinox and Unity House.